DETAILED ACTION

 It would have been obvious to a person skilled in the art before the effective filing date of the invention to construct the inflatable watercraft of CN ‘428 with an open transom, as taught by Austin.
 Having such an arrangement would have enabled the watercraft to be used effectively for rescue operations.

-Lewis shows an inflatable watercraft comprising multiple inflatable deck panels [26, 28] detachably connected between the port and starboard side freeboard panels to protect a user from water spray.
-A seat back panel [18] is detachable and movably connected to an upper surface of the deck panel with flexible straps [20], which would allow the seat back panel to be pivotably connected to the deck panel
+Regarding claims 10 and 12-13, Lewis shows an inflatable watercraft comprising multiple inflatable deck panels [26, 28] that are detachably connected to port and starboard side freeboard panels to protect a user from water spray.
+The inflatable deck panels are detachably connected to the connectors [35, 42] disposed on the port and starboard side freeboard panels (see Fig 7).
+The deck panels together define an opening [82] that is capable of accommodating a container resting on the bottom panel and extending through the opening in the deck panel.
+A seat back panel [18] is detachable and movably connected to an upper surface of the deck panel with flexible straps [20], which would allow the seat back panel to be pivotably connected to the deck panel.

 CN ‘428, as modified above by Austin and Meyer, shows an inflatable watercraft with port and starboard side freeboard panels connected to the sides of a bottom panel, as described above.

-Modified CN ‘428 however does not disclose first and second fabric strips overlapping a span between a bottom surface of the bottom panel and lower outside surfaces of the side freeboard panels.
+Modified CN ‘428, as modified above by Austin and Lewis, however does not disclose first and second fabric strips overlapping a span between a bottom surface of the bottom panel and lower outside surfaces of the side freeboard panels.

 McCrory et al. shows an inflatable watercraft, comprising port and starboard side freeboard panels connected to port and starboard sides of a bottom panel, and first and second fabric strips [44] overlapping a span between a bottom surface [30] of the bottom panel [24] and lower outside surfaces of the side freeboard panels (see Fig 3).